-- Risk management arrangements/ policy have been formally approved and adopted and are reviewed and updated on a regular basis. - An annual report is produced by Internal Audit which provides an opinion on the council's control environment, and a self-assessment of its arrangements against the public sector internal audit standards and
+- Risk management arrangements/ policy have been formally approved and adopted and are reviewed and updated on a regular basis. - An annual report is produced by Internal Audit which provides an opinion on the council's control environment, and a self-assessment of its arrangements against the public sector internal audit standards and CIPFA's guide to the role of the Head of Internal Audit.
+The Council's Internal Audit service was externally reviewed in January 2018 to ensure adherence to the public sector internal audit standards by CIPFA and was awarded the highest level of compliance i.e. Full Compliance. - Compliance with the Code of Practice on Managing the Risk of Fraud and Corruption (CIPFA 2014). - Anti-Fraud and Corruption Strategy which is subject to regular review and is approved by the Corporate Governance Working Group.
+The annual outturn report summaries anti-fraud activity in the year.

-A self-evaluation assessment based on the CIPFA best practice criteria will be performed by the Audit & Standards Committee.